ejlp12/aws-workshop/workshop/set-up-users.md

 After this, we can create the user to access AWS programmatically:

 1. Repeat steps from 2 to 4 to setup a user.
-2. Enter a username and check the option **Programmatic access** under the **Select AWS access type** section.
+2. Enter a username (for example: `apiuser`) and check the option **Programmatic access** under the **Select AWS access type** section.
 Click next.
 3. Select **Attach existing policies directly**.
-4. Search for: `AdministratorAccess`, check it and click next.
+4. Search for: `AdministratorAccess`, check it and click **Next: Tags**.
 Of course, in a real use case, you would design or use a policy with more restricted access.
+5. Add key-value pairs for additional information about the user, for example Key: "purpose", Value: "Workshop" and then  click **Next: Review**.
+8. Click on **Create user**.
+Copy the url and password that appear in the Success message.
-5. Click on Download CSV.
+5. Click on **Download .csv** button.

 In the downloaded file, you can find the access key id and the secret access key.
 You’ll need them to [configure your AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in your computer.
 If you don’t have AWS CLI installed yet, you can do it following [these steps](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).